 CMS was supportive of ISMPP developing common industry standards that could be used by all Applicable Manufacturers.
 No commitment was made by ISMPP.

 We left the meeting with the impression that publication assistance of any type provided by Applicable Manufacturers (pharmaceutical, biotech, and medical device companies) to Covered Recipients (physicians and teaching hospitals) would be a reportable transfer of value under the law

 We also gained the impression that the details of reporting—the amount reported and the methods to determine the reportable amount—would be left to individual companies to determine, and their rationale should be accompanied by documented assumptions

 It is important not to overestimate information shared back and forth at a meeting with a government agency.
-Had ISMPP engaged professional help and arrived at CMS with an agenda to protect authors from wrongful impressions that some how that article assistance is a transfer of value to only an author and not a value to the scientific community at large.
-Then the outcome of the taskforce would have been decidedly different.
+ISMPP should have engaged professional help and arrived at CMS with an agenda to protect authors from the wrongful impression that somehow article assistance is a transfer of value to only a single author and not a value to the scientific community at large.
+The outcome of the taskforce would have been decidedly different.

 Impressions do not have the force of law and probably should be avoided in promoting policy and public proclamations.

 The Sunshine final rule addresses when a covered recipient participates in an advisory board or similar activity and does not charge the company or receive a transfer of value such as meals, or travel re-imbursement.

 42 CFR §403.904(c)(10) Payments to third parties. (i) If the payment or other transfer of value was provided to a third party at the request of or designated on behalf of a covered recipient, the payment or transfer of value must be reported in the name of that covered recipient.